An interview with Stephanie Page, MD, Midwest Pediatric Specialists

 Stephanie Page says, “the point of steroids is to let kids eat their trigger foods.
 At the same time, steroids are a band-aid; how does that fit into your philosophy of lifelong management of your child’s disease?
 My goal is to provide as much education as possible so the families can make the decision that works best for them.”
 Her preference is to find the triggers and avoid the food, therefore by-passing the traditional twice-a-day band-aid medication altogether.
 However, the steroid is largely subsidized by insurance, but free-from food is not.

 The question of insurance.

-In prescribing food as medicine, Stephanie Page says “it is a constant balance of what will insurance cover, what will insurance not cover; what can the family afford, and what can the family not afford.
+In prescribing that food is medicine for EoE, Stephanie Page says “it is a constant balance of what will insurance cover, what will insurance not cover; what can the family afford, and what can the family not afford.
 Eating alternative foods is not cheap.
 Having a formula-fed child is not cheap.”

 “If we can make a difference in the way reimbursements occur, the way that food sources and food supplies can improve the quality in these patient’s lives, then we are making a big difference.
 That is what I love about FEI.
 They are there.
 They are helpful.”

 For EoE, she says, “‘Food is Medicine’ is broadening people’s viewpoints to think outside the box like, ‘hey, my child is being treated, it just isn’t a pill.’”

 Food comes in all shapes and forms, but not all food is created equally.
 Have you heard that phrase: You are what you eat?
 Well, that isn’t too far off from the truth.
 Dr. Page says, “if people can understand that food is medicine, they might think about the foods they are eating differently and be more inclined to change the way they eat.
 For more information about the Food is Medicine movement, check out this article.